 The second I saw the Maple Pecan Cake, I knew that was the one.
 It was perfect for my uncle and definitely befitting of a milestone birthday.

 I thought I had some, but it turns out I just have an ever growing collection of nine inch pans.
-The recipe says it only served six anyway, and that would never do with my large family of sweet-teeth.
+The recipe says it only served six anyway, and that would never do with my large cake loving family.

 So I made more or less one and a half times the cake batter and put it in three nine inch pans.
 Then I doubled the frosting, because I think we all know by now that the frosting is my favorite part.